vaghi/Rent-A-Bike/README.md

 ## Running the tests

-The tests can be run from Visual Studio throw the Test Explorer or from the Menu:
+The tests can be run from Visual Studio through the Test Explorer or from the Menu:
 ```
 Test -> Run -> All Tests
 ```